eduh/WorldcatRTA/README.md

 Unzip the package to your desired weblocation

 #Configure
-In config.php:
-Define in [servers] section the machines that will act as dev\test.
+In config.php: define in [servers] section the machines that will act as dev\test.
 It must match your php_uname('n').
 If nothing matches your machinename it will default to the [production] section.

-Define some configs in corresponding server section
+Define some configs in corresponding test\dev\production server section
-* Log (defaults to /tmp)
+* Log (defaults to /tmp and make sure it is writable for the httpd webserver account))
 * ApiKeys (a comma delimited set of apikeys.
 Api keys are plaintext strings you define yourself.
 It is not a foolproof access mechanism but will do for most organisations)
 * ItemsServer (your aleph server)
 * Xserver (your aleph x server.
 Make sure your sysadmin configures Xserver access for your RTA machine)